TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 ![Import Extension](createApp30.png)

-When you work on employee flow, please pay attention on following steps.
+When you work on "Employee flow", please pay attention to following steps.

-In employee data there are two fields EmployeeID and ReportTo which represent one indivisual employee.
-It implies that by the infomation in the employee data we can populate two employee nodes.
-One for empoyee himself/herself and one for his/her manager.
-We have to incresae the employee instance for the data mapping.
+In employee data there are two fields called EmployeeID and ReportTo each of them represents one indivisual employee.
+It implies that from the infomation of one employee data we can populate two employee nodes.
+One for empoyee himself/herself and the other one for his/her manager.
+We have to incresae the instance of employee node for such data mapping.
-- Modify size of instances : Select "Employee" node and make the number of instances to 2
+- Modify size of instances : Add one entry for "Employee" node and make the number of instances to 2

-Click save
+Click "Save"

 ![Import Extension](createApp31.png)